Back to Directory Index

 No contacts by Crossband, terrestrial repeaters, aircraft, internet (IRLP etc), or operations from sea-going vessels of any type.
 Permanently docked exhibition vessels or historic ships are considered land based.
 All contacts must have been made after 1st.
 January 1946, unless otherwise noted.

 (Note: these are a slightly abbreviated version of the actual rules.
 Suggest you visit their website to review complete version and download their forms which should be used to apply for the awards.
-The WIA has done a great job in revising their awards program, and introducing a degree of automation.)

 Schedule of fees.
 General awards.
 (1st.
 September 2007)